October 15, 2025

 Paul Brigner, VP of Strategic Alliances, Electric Coin Co.

-The contest is no longer between banks and startups—it’s between human regulators, AI systems, and global markets vying for control of financial infrastructure.
+The contest is no longer between banks and startups.
+It’s between human regulators, AI systems, and global markets vying for control of financial infrastructure.

 Who Attended